tweag/python-monorepo-example/2018-06-27-funflow-example.md

 in a docker container in which we run the gcc command and extract the produced target file (provided the compilation succeeded).

-While this algorithm is correct it would be greatly inefficient without funflow.
-Without funflow's caching, step 3 could repeat a massive amount of work.
+On the surface, this code appears inefficient.
+Step 3, the recursive building of dependent target files, looks like it repeats a lot of work since many of the recursive calls are identical.
-For example, if the rule for `main.o` in our sample `Makefile` listed `factorial.o` as a dependency, this algorithm would build `factorial.o` twice -once as a dependency of `hello` and once as a dependency of `main.o`.
+For example, if the rule for `main.o` in our sample `Makefile` listed `factorial.o` as a dependency, it looks like this code would build `factorial.o` twice -once as a dependency of `hello` and once as a dependency of `main.o`.
 If `factorial.o` took a long time to build, this would be disastrous.

-More generally, the problem is there are overlapping recursive calls to build targets.
+Yet, this code isn't inefficient?
+Why?

-**This problem of 'overlapping' recursive calls could be solved by _dynamic programming_, the algorithmic design pattern of saving the values of function calls in a dictionary and checking this dictionary to avoid repeated recursive calls.
+**This problem of 'overlapping' recursive calls is solved by _dynamic programming_, the algorithmic design pattern of saving the values of function calls in a dictionary and checking this dictionary to avoid repeated recursive calls.
+Funflow's caching gives this to us for free.** Hence, we can write DP-algorithms without dealing with the added complexity of keeping track of the dictionary ourselves.
+This is precisely what happens in `buildTarget`.

-Funflow's caching gives this to us for free.** Each time a file is compiled with `compileFile`, a hash of the inputs and output is cached.
-So, on a repeated recursive call building say `target4.o`, the use of `compiledFile` is constant time.
-Hence, we don't re-build targets and can efficiently use this simple algorithm.
+Each time a file is compiled with `compileFile`, a hash of the inputs and output is cached.
+So, on a repeated recursive call building say, `target4.o`, the use of `compiledFile` is constant time.

+However, this goes a step further.
-However, unlike GNU's `make`, we don't re-build targets _even after reverting back changes_.
+Because of funflow's caching our tool, unlike GNU's `make`, doesn't re-build targets _even after reverting back changes_.
 Say `factorial.cpp` took a long time to build and was part of a larger project.
 Suppose further that to fix a bug in this large project, we tried something out in `factorial.cpp` and found out it didn't work.
 When we revert back, our tool would build `factorial.cpp` in constant time